A Wonder of the World.

 well as Western art.
 Western art--Aeschylus, Michelangelo,

-Beethoven, and Yamasaki--represents the greatest aesthetic
+Beethoven, and Yamasaki--represents the soul of the greatest

-achievements in humankind's history and postmodernists want to
+civilization in humankind's history and postmodernists want to

 replace it with what?
 With the cynical spirit of Marcel